Ichthyosis is a dry skin condition. There are two general types:

 Copyright © Nucleus Medical Media, Inc.

 Since there is no cure for ichthyosis, treatment consists of managing the symptoms.
 Most treatment is aimed at keeping the skin moist.
 In severe cases, medication may be prescribed.
-For the acquired form, treatment that lessens the severity of the underlying noninherited condition may also help lessen the symptoms of the associated ichthyosis.
+For the acquired form, treating the underlying condition may also help lessen the symptoms of the ichthyosis.

-Many types of moisturizing ointments, lotions, and creams are used to lessen or alleviate symptoms of ichthyosis.
+Many types of moisturizing ointments, lotions, and creams are used to relieve symptoms of ichthyosis.
 These include:

 For ichthyosis that causes scaling:

-In severe cases, drugs are sometimes prescribed, including:
+In severe cases, medications are sometimes prescribed, including:

 There are no guidelines for preventing the development of ichthyosis.
 However, steps to prevent this condition from getting worse include:

 The National Registry for Ichthyosis and Related Disorders

 Canadian Dermatology Association

 Ichthyosis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated April 11, 2013.
 Accessed November 21, 2013.